lanl/Tardigrade-examples/docs/software_usage.rst

 line should be modified to point to the correct conda environment and associated directory where conda is installed.

-The specific SCons tasks to be executed is passed in from the command line.
+The specific SCons task to be executed is passed in from the command line.
 For example, the :code:`Ratel_elastic_cylinder` workflow can be executed
-as:
+with:

    .. code-block:: console

       $ sbatch sbatch_template.sh Ratel_elastic_cylinder

-A more complex, custom command may be specified by wrapping in quotes.
+A more complex, custom command may be specified by wrapping a command in quotations.
 The following example would run calibration for the :code:`Ratel_elastic_cylinder_multi_domain` on 28 CPUs (assuming that the "ntasks" SLURM directive was set to 28):

    .. code-block:: console

-      $ sbatch sbatch_template.sh "Ratel_elastic_cylinder_multi_domain --calibraiton --keep-going --jobs=28"
+      $ sbatch sbatch_template.sh "Ratel_elastic_cylinder_multi_domain --calibrate --keep-going --jobs=28"

 This script is simply a template and a user is encouraged to adapt it as needed.